SilentisScurra/UmbraArtifex/README.md

 * **All-in-One Architecture:** The IDE and the Runtime are in one file.
 * **Code Editor:**
+    * There is some scrolling issues here and comments are a bit buggy
     * Custom Syntax Highlighting (C-style syntax that transpiles to JS).
     * Auto-indentation and bracket auto-closing.
     * Multi-tab support for organizing scripts.